cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 {% include admonition.html type="tip" title="Estimation Tip #1" body="Think twice before you estimate.
 There should be serious decisions to make that justify the costs." %}

 ## Only Facts count
 Forecasting involves many uncertainties, so it is imperative to take your time and gather as much information as possible.
-During this task it is important to continually share the collected data with all stakeholders.
+During this preparation phase it is important to continually share the collected data with all stakeholders.
 By doing this, they will be able to verify the data, correct misunderstandings, and contribute missing information.

 A checklist tailored to the business context can be helpful in making sure you don't overlook anything important.
 Over the years, I have come up with these topics that I always keep in mind.